-5. Remove the hardware securing the front fenders to www.myfinowerparts.com disconnect the headlight.
+5. Remove the hardware securing the front fenders to the fender supports; then disconnect the headlight.

-6. Turn the handlebar to the left; then raise the body turning it to the right and lift clear of the handle-
+6. Turn the handlebar to the left; then raise the body turning it to the right and lift clear of the handlebar.

-REMOVING (Utility Model)
+REMOVING (250 Utility)